Your team has its own decisions. I build custom Claude Code skills that encode your standards.

 What it is not It does not perform expertise — the router routes; the skills do the work.
 It does not invent skills.
 It does not silently chain skills.
 It does not run a skill before user approval.

-live 6 fixtures 9.0 bar
+live dual-evaluator reviewed 9.0 bar commitment

 // 04 — shared discipline